SuperOfficeDocs/superoffice-docs/user-guide/en/admin/chap08/deleting-items.md

 5. Click **Save** to save the changes in Settings and maintenance, or **Cancel** to reject your changes.

 > [!NOTE]
 > The deletion is not permanent even if you confirm it.
 See [Deleted items and headings](Deleted-items-and-headings.md) if you want to undo the deletion.
+>
-Note also that the name of the item will still be displayed in records in SuperOffice CRM that refer to it.
+> The name of the item will still be displayed in records in SuperOffice CRM that refer to it.
 This is explained under [Deleted items and headings](Deleted-items-and-headings.md).
+>
-Note that this does not apply if you create a list and delete it before you have saved it.
+> This does not apply if you create a list and delete it before you have saved it.
 In that case, the list cannot be undeleted.